The Digital Childhood Open the app

 What to say

-"For most of your friends that is true, and I am not going to pretend gaming with friends is a bad thing, because for a lot of kids it is how the friendship actually happens."
+"For most of your friends that's true, and I'm not going to pretend gaming with friends is a bad thing, because for a lot of kids it's how the friendship actually happens.
+What I care about is who's in the chat with you.
+Talking to your friends from school is fine, talking to a room of strangers is not."

-"What I care about is who is in the chat with you.
-Voice chat with the four boys from school is a different situation than voice chat with a server of strangers, and right now those two things sound the same when you say online."
+"Gaming with your friends is real connection, I'm for it.
+The thing I care about is the voice channel.
+Voice chat with the four boys from school is a completely different situation than voice chat with a server of strangers, and right now those sound the same when you just say 'online.'
+People you know in real life, yes.
+Open chat with anyone who joins, no, because that's where the parts of the internet I worry about actually live."

 What not to say